vigneswaranav/NewsReaderApp/README.md

 2. **Location**
    - Files are located under the `NewsReaderUITests/` folder.
-   - A typical test file might be `NewsReaderAppUITests.swift`.
+   - A typical test file might be `NewsReaderUITests.swift`.

 3. **Examples**
    - **Refresh Flow**: Launch the app, tap the refresh button, wait for the list to populate, and confirm at least one article cell appears.
-   - **Detail Flow**: Tap an article row, verify that the detail screen displays the correct title, abstract, and other metadata.
+   - **Detail Flow**: Tap an article row, verify that the detail screen displays the correct title.

 4. **How to Run**
    - In Xcode, select **Product > Test** or press **Cmd + U**, ensuring that UI tests are included in your current scheme.